dhaliaditi/Severity-Index/README.md

 - Using this excel we generated 2 graphs representing Categories of Technical Debts in our dataset and Low-High Category Distribution Across Severity Groups.

 ## RQ2:
+- Input: training.csv or testing.csv
+- Output: severity_range (severity ranges in different project based on low and high severity)

 ## RQ3:
   - Input: 2group_relation.xlsx (gained from RQ1 output)